-As the precise details of the construction programme and approach have not yet been determined, assessment of Disruption due to Construction has generally been made qualitatively, except where reliable quantitative data were available.
+33.2.7 As the precise details of the construction programme and approach have not yet been determined, the assessment of disruption due to construction has generally been made qualitatively, except where reliable quantitative data were available.

-18.3 Land Use
+33.3 Land Use

-- Land use issues involve the temporary change in use of land or viability of land use (including farms and other business) as a consequence of construction activities. - The land necessary to construct the proposed road scheme will generally be acquired by Compulsory Purchase Order (CPO), with some additional land acquired by agreement with landowners.
-This land will be used for the provision of a working corridor, construction of the road, bridges and associated earthworks, temporary river or stream diversions and ponds, storage of materials and necessary construction plant, and the implementation of landscape and ecological mitigation measures. - The change in land use for the majority of the area required for the proposed scheme is therefore a permanent one, the implications of which are assessed in Chapter 7 (Land Use).
+- 33.3.1 Land use issues involve the temporary change in use of land or viability of land use (including farms and other business) as a consequence of construction activities. - 33.3.2 The land necessary to construct the proposed road scheme will generally be acquired by Compulsory Purchase Order (CPO), with some additional land acquired by agreement with landowners.
+This land would be used for: - the provision of a working corridor; construction of the road, bridges and associated earthworks; - temporary river or stream diversions and ponds; - storage of materials and necessary construction plant; and - the implementation of mitigation measures e.g. landscape. - 33.3.3 The change in land use for the majority of the area required for the scheme would therefore be a permanent one, the implications of which are assessed in Chapter 22 (Land Use).
 However, areas of land where embankments have been graded to a slope which is suitable for agricultural production may be returned to agricultural use.

-- The principal land use in the Northern Leg study area is agriculture (arable and grazing).
-The key potential temporary impacts are those that may affect farming practices such as arable crop production, although there may be more localised potential for impacts on other land uses, such as commercial and residential areas (e.g. Kingswells, Dyce and Blackdog), businesses, community land, development land and sporting interests. - 18.3.5 The following potential impacts have been identified: - damage to land (e.g. movement of machinery, storage of materials, access routes); - reduced soil quality (including organic process, structural and chemical damage and erosion), which can cause long term damage including reduced agricultural capability of the soils;
+33.3.4 The principal land use in the Southern Leg study area is agriculture (arable and grazing).
+The key potential temporary impacts are those that may affect farming practices such as arable crop production, although there may be more localised potential for impacts on other land uses, such as commercial and residential areas (e.g. Charlestown, Milltimber and Kingswells), businesses, community land and sporting interests.

-- dust and emission impacts on arable crop production (e.g. dust covering plant leaves and reducing photosynthesis); - temporary restriction of access to farm buildings; - temporary severance of land causing disruption to farming practices, including preventing movement of machinery or livestock; and - temporary restriction of access to local business premises and community land.
+- 33.3.5 The following potential impacts have been identified: - damage to land (e.g. movement of machinery, storage of materials, access routes); - reduced soil quality (including organic process, structural and chemical damage and erosion), which can cause long term damage including reduced agricultural capability of the soils; - dust and emission impacts on arable crop production (e.g. dust covering plant leaves and reducing photosynthesis); - temporary restriction of access to farm buildings; - temporary severance of land causing disruption to farming practices, including preventing movement of machinery or livestock; and - temporary restriction of access to local business premises and community land.